A hierarchical reserving model for reported non-life insurance claims: Acknowledgements

 \section{Acknowledgements}

-The authors thank the anonymous referees for useful comments which led to significant improvements of the paper.
+The authors thank the anonymous referees and the editor for useful comments which led to significant improvements of the paper.
 This work was supported by the Argenta Research chair at KU Leuven; KU Leuven's research council [project COMPACT C24/15/001]; and Research Foundation Flanders (FWO) [grant number 11G4619N].
+Katrien Antonio acknowledges the support of the research chair DIALog, sponsored by CNP Assurances.
 We thank Roel Verbelen for his helpful comments at the start of this project.

 { }